fix8mt/conjure_enum/README.md

 ------------------------------------------------------------------------
 # Introduction
-This is a lightweight enum reflection class based on [magic_enum](https://github.com/Neargye/magic_enum).
-We reworked the core of the library, stripped back all but the most basic functionality that most developers look for.
-We updated the code to C++20, taking advantage of `std::source_location`, as well as other improvements only available in C++20 (such as `constexpr` algorithms, concepts, `to_array` and so forth).
+Introducing a Streamlined Enum Reflection Library!

+Built upon the foundation of [magic_enum](https://github.com/Neargye/magic_enum), this library offers a lightweight and powerful approach to enum reflection in C++.
+We've meticulously optimized the core functionality, streamlining what you need while enhancing features developers crave.

+## Embrace the Power of C++20:
+Leveraging the cutting-edge features of C++20, we've harnessed the convenience of `std::source_location` and unlocked the potential of `constexpr` algorithms, concepts, and the `to_array` function.
+This translates to a more robust, efficient, and expressive experience for you.

+## Key improvements:
+- Lightweight: Optimized for performance without unnecessary bloat.
+- Enhanced Functionality: Focused on the features developers truly need.
+- C++20 Integration: Unlocks the power of the latest C++ features for a more modern experience.

+This library empowers you to:
+- Seamlessly introspect your enums at runtime.
+- Leverage powerful metaprogramming capabilities.
+- Write more expressive and efficient C++ code.

 ## Motivation
 - header-only